mike-pereira/minigst/python/README.md

 ## License

-This package is distributed under the GPL license.
+This package is distributed under the BSD-3 license.